rudra012/crudl-example-django/README.md

 7. Open your browser and go to either ``http://localhost:8000/crudl-rest/`` and login with the demo user (demo/demo).

-GraphQL instead of REST: If you want to use the GraphQL interface instead of REST, you need to build the admin file (step 6) inside /crudl-admin-graphql/.
-Then, go to ``http://localhost:8000/crudl-graphql/`` and login with the demo user (demo/demo).
+GraphQL instead of REST: If you want to use the GraphQL interface instead of REST, you need to build the admin file (step 6) inside /crudl-admin-graphql/ and use ``http://localhost:8000/crudl-graphql/`` (step 7).

 ## CRUDL documentation
 There is currently no official CRUDL documentation available, but we tried to summarize the most important building blocks.
 You can read it [here](https://github.com/crudlio/crudl-example-django/blob/master/static/crudl-core/README.md).